morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_tutorial.rst

 Linking the MORSE-ROS topics with the ROS navigation stack.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The ROS navigation stack expects a tf-tree of the robot and the map as well as the pose of the robot and its speed.
 The morse_ros-package includes a tf-broadcaster that reads the values of the Pose Sensor and the IMU sensor and posts the messages and TF-frames on the topic needed by the ROS navigation stack.
 It also sets the odom-TF-frame to the initial robot's starting position when starting the Simulation.
-The TF-tree of the robot is created by the odom frame, the map frame and a urdf of the robot posted the robot state publisher.
+The TF-tree of the robot is created by the odom frame, the map frame and urdf of the robot posted the robot state publisher.
 The URDF of the PR2 robot can be found in the ROS package ``morse_tf`` in the folder ``urdf``.
 The robot state publisher also needs the jointstates of all non-fixed joints of the robot which are exported by the ``pr2_posture`` component.

 NOTE: We are not going to deep into the ROS navigation stack, TF and the robot state publisher here.
 It is strongly recommended to do the tutorials on that topic on http://www.ros.org!